-Special income tax incentives: Additionally, the Investment Law issued by Law No. 72 of 2017 (the Investment Law) and it Executive Regulations, provides specific tax incentives for all qualified investment projects that (i) have been newly incorporated with fresh assets after the issuance of the Investment Law, and (ii) within six years of the issuance of the Executive

-Regulations of the Investment Law in 2017 (ending by 28 October 2023), shall enjoy, based on their geographic location, the following tax incentives for up to seven years (the incentives will be deducted from the taxable net profits):
+Special income tax incentives: Additionally, the Investment Law issued by Law No. 72 of 2017 (the Investment Law) and it Executive Regulations, provides specific tax incentives for all qualified investment projects that (i) have been newly incorporated with fresh assets after the issuance of the Investment Law, and (ii) within three years (may be extended to an additional similar period) of the issuance of the Executive Regulations of the Investment Law in 2017 (ending by 28 October 2023), shall enjoy, based on their geographic location, the following tax incentives for up to seven years (the incentives will be deducted from the taxable net profits):

 - (a) Deducting 50% of the investment costs from the taxable income for the projects that will be incorporated in the geographical locations in most need of development, as will be further determined in the executive regulation (Category A Zones).
-According to the Egyptian Cabinet's Decree No. 7 of 2020, the part of Port Said located on the eastern side of Suez Canal is one of the Category A Zones. - (b) Deducting 30% of the investment costs from the taxable income for the projects that will be incorporated in qualified geographical locations other than Category A Zones (Category B Zones) for the following projects: - extensive labour projects to be determined by the executive regulation; - (ii) small and medium-sized projects; - (iii) projects that relay or produce new and renewable energy; - (iv) national, strategic and touristic projects as determined by the Supreme Investment Council; - (v) projects that produce or distribute electricity as determined by the Prime Minister; - (vi) projects that export their products outside Egypt; - (vii) automotive projects; - (viii) wood manufacturing, furniture, printing and packing, and petrochemical projects; - (ix) antibiotics, pharmaceuticals, cancer drugs, and cosmetics products; - (x) agriculture, food manufacturing and recycling of agriculture wastes; and

-(xi) engineering, metallurgical, textile and leather industries.
+According to the Egyptian Cabinet's Decree No. 7 of 2020, among other zones, the part of Port Said located on the eastern side of Suez Canal is one of the Category A Zones. - (b) Deducting 30% of the investment costs from the taxable income for the projects that will be incorporated in qualified geographical locations other than Category A Zones (Category B Zones) for the following projects, noting that additional projects may be included hereunder, as determined by the Supreme Investment Council: - extensive labour projects to be determined by the executive regulation; - ii. small- and medium-sized projects; - iii. projects that relay or produce new and renewable energy: - iv. national, strategic and touristic projects as determined by the Supreme Investment Council; - v. tourism projects as determined by the Supreme Investment Council; - vi. projects that produce or distribute electricity as determined by the Prime Minister; - vii. projects that export their products outside Egypt; viii.automotive projects; - ix. wood manufacturing, furniture, printing and packing, and petrochemical projects; - x. antibiotics, pharmaceuticals, cancer drugs, and cosmetics products; - xi. agriculture, food manufacturing and recycling of agriculture wastes; and - xii. engineering, metallurgical, textile and leather industries.

 The above tax incentives are subject to a ceiling of 80% of the company's paid-up capital at the commencement of operation.